durham-qlm/DiPolMol/README.rst

 ===========
 A Python package to calculate the rotational and hyperfine structure of doublet-Sigma molecules (e.g., CaF, BaF, SrF) in the presence of external fields.

+DiPolMol-Py is licensed under a BSD 3 clause license, a copy can be found `here <LICENSE>`_.

 If you use our work for academic purposes you can cite us using:

  B.Humphreys *et al.* DiPolMol-Py: A Python package for calculations for $^{2}{\Sigma}$ ground-state molecules.
 Add ArXiv link.

 Installation
 ----------
-Raw files available on github repository.
+Programme files available in /Raw Code.
 Further installation options tbc.

 Example
 -------